matseda/radix-html-scenario1/README.md

 ### Troubleshooting

-You can run the command below to list all images, use this to check if an image was created correctly
+You can run the command below to list all images, use this to check if an image was created

 ```
 docker images